God often teaches through symbolism in the Bible. And only God can interpret those symbols. We move now to a chapter that has several symbols.

 In Revelation 3:8, God praises the Philadelphians for not denying His name—His authority or government.
 Think about that.
 Philadelphians are not establishing it again.
 They are keeping God’s government that was established by God through Mr. Armstrong.

 If you understand prophecy—true prophecythe way God reveals it—you are ruled by God!
 You have been given revealed prophecy because that prophet has been ruled by God.
 Of course, you must be careful, because Satan is always trying to counterfeit God’s government.
 But the Laodiceans do not understand God’s prophecies simply because they have denied God’s authority.

 When you have God’s government, the doors will swing open for you.
 What doors do the Laodiceans have opening for them?
 Most of their open doors have already been shut.
 They are spending their time watching doors swing open for us!

 I believe we will not lose the court case.
-[This was written before we won the court case.
-Request our free booklet on Habakkuk for a full explanation.]
 Yes, our chances of winning are small.
 But that only makes greater odds for God.
 He is like the Supreme Court in that He only takes certain cases.
 But He usually takes them when you’ve already gone into the fiery furnace!
 Mystery of the Ages was an open door for us.
 God has put it on hold temporarily.
 But Isaiah 22:22 says that when Eliakim opens a door, none can shut it.
 We must have faith in that.